 Processing logic representation, such as decision tables and structured English are used to specify algorithmic processing details.
 Processing logic representations are used to precisely specify processing sequences in terms that are understandable to customers and developers.
-A processing logic representation is illustrated in fig 3.30 tables) READ the first order record order-table for the extracted item IF the extracted item is found THEN
+A processing logic representation is illustrated in fig 3.30 order-table for the extracted item IF the extracted item is found THEN